palakbhonsle/SDN-Simulation-using-RYU/README.md

 # SDN-Simulation-using-RYU
-Emulate a functional SDN network using RYU Controller
+Emulated a functional SDN network using RYU Controller